Master of Arts

 A specialisation in a subdiscipline requires 54 credit points from the subdiscipline, with a minimum of 18 credit points from 9600 series units.

-For a specialisation in the MA -1 year, the Grad Cert entry award units could be used towards the 54 credit points required for the specialisation.
+For a specialisation in the MA (1 year), the Graduate Certificate entry award units could be used towards the 54 credit points required for the specialisation.

 A candidate may take a maximum of 36 credit points in units listed as Generic (Research) units in the Schedule of Units of Study with a maximum of 18 credit points in Independent Guided Study units, 18 credit points in Research Project units, and 18 credit points as a Research Essay.
 Students who transfer from the MA to either the MDiv or the MTh cannot exceed this limit in total across both programs.